diegocmaia/campai-test/README.md

 For the dev environment we suggest:

-*   Node 8.9.4+
+*   Node 8.11.4+
 *   Mongo 3.4+
 *   Any code editor of your choice (Although VScode is always the right choice)
 *   Npm or Yarn as package managers.
 Npm 5+ is fast, so we reccomend that.

 # The challenge itself:

-Fork this repo to your private profile, that will be where you should commit all your backend code.
+Fork this repo to your private profile, that will be where you should commit all your code.

 Create the front-end repo however you prefer, as stated on the guidelines above.